curvelogic/eucalypt/docs/index.md

 ```

 `eu` is intended to be easy to use for common tasks and does its best
 to allow you to say what you want succinctly.
+The intention is to be
-It should be easy to use
-in pipelines in combination with other tools like `jq`.
+easy to use in pipelines in combination with other tools like `jq`.

-By default, it runs in **ergonomic** mode which will make a few
+By default, it runs in ergonomic mode which will make a few
 assumptions in order to allow you to be a little less explicit.
+It

-It also pulls in user-specific declarations from `~/.eucalypt`.
+also pulls in user-specific declarations from `~/.eucalypt`.
 For
-repeatable builds and scripted usage, it is normally more appropriate
+repeatable builds and scripted usage, it is better to turn ergonomic
-to turn ergonomic mode *off* using the `-B (--batch-mode)` switch.
+mode *off* using the `-B (--batch-mode)` switch.

-The simplest usage is to specify a **eucalypt** file to evaluate and leave
+The simplest usage is to specify a eucalypt file to evaluate and leave
 the default render format (YAML) and output (standard out) alone.

 ```shell
 > eu test.eu
 ```

-In ergonomic mode, `eu` with no arguments will generally be taken to
+`eu` with no arguments will generally be taken to specify that input
-specify that input is coming from standard in.
-So the above is
+is coming from standard in.
+So the above is equivalent to:
-equivalent to:

 ```shell
 > cat test.eu | eu
 ```

-There is a switch to control output format explicitly (`-x yaml`, `x
+There is an `-x` switch to control output format explicitly (setting
-json`, `x toml`, ...) but for the very common case of requiring JSON
+"yaml", "json", "text", "csv" or "eu") but for the very common case of
-output there is a shortcut:
+requiring JSON output there is a shortcut:

 ```shell
 > eu test.eu -j